BaseSecrete/active_analytics/README.md

 This is a basic `before_action`.
 In case you don't want to record all page views, simply define a `skip_before_action :record_page_view` in the relevant controller.

-Finally just add the route to ActiveAnylytics dashboard at the desired endpoint:
+Finally, just add the route to ActiveAnalytics dashboard at the desired endpoint:
 ```ruby
 mount ActiveAnalytics::Engine, at: "analytics"  # http://localhost:3000/analytics
 ```